GrantShen123/Web-Development-Instruction-Set/README.md

 How to Start Development of a Web App Using a T3 Stack

+Have you ever wanted to create a web app and have no idea where to start?
+If that's the case you can start your journey with this guide that will instruct you on how to get started developing your first web app using a toolbox that I've spent months selecting.

+Things to download before you start:
+A code editor such as Visual Studio Code or Cursor node.js

 1.First navigate to your desktop and right click an open space.

 2. Make a new folder on your computer named whatever you want your project to be named.
-I’ll be naming mine “test”.
+I’ll be naming mine “test” as shown in the image below.

 ![Test Folder Image](test%20folder.png)

-3. Use any code editor such as Visual Studio Code or Cursor, I recommend using Visual Studio for beginners.
+3. Use your code editor, I recommend using Visual Studio for beginners.
 Open the folder we just made with your code editor, then open the terminal.
 You can do this by either using CTRL+Shift+P and searching for terminal, or by using the shortcut which is `+P

 4. Run the this command to download the files and create a t3 stack npm create t3-app@latest(If you don’t have node.js you’ll need to install it here https://nodejs.org/en )

-4.5 Only if you’re still having issues with installing node.js
+4.5 Help for if you’re still having issues with installing node.js

 If you’re still getting an error that the module is missing: